platformsh/legacy-cli/MIGRATING.md

 A few may be, particularly those writing or maintaining scripts or snippets.

+### PHP version

+The minimum PHP version has increased from 5.5.9 to 7.1.0.

 ### Property display

 There are several commands that display raw properties from the API: